Wandalen/wMathMatrix/README.md

 ![StandardExplicitStrides.png](doc/img/StandardExplicitStrides.png)

 The diagram shows how the buffer maps into the matrix.
 All scalars follow one by one.
 By default, `strides` are calculated so that all scalars go one after another.
-The option `inputTransposing` specifies in which sequence row and column go.
+The option `rowMajorInput` specifies in which sequence row and column go.

 Alternatively, one of the [static routines](./MatrixCreation.md) `_.Matrix.Make*` may be used to create a matrix.